z-esmaily/Eyeglasses_Removal/README.md

 ## Quick Usage
 ### 1. Prerequisites:

-Download the pre-trained model from the original source [google drive link](https://drive.google.com/file/d/1Ea8Swdajz2J5VOkaXIw_-pVJk9EWYrpx/view?usp=sharing) and place it in the `"take-off-eyeglasses/ckpt"` directory.
+Download the pre-trained model from the baseline method [google drive link](https://drive.google.com/file/d/1Ea8Swdajz2J5VOkaXIw_-pVJk9EWYrpx/view?usp=sharing) and place it in the `"take-off-eyeglasses/ckpt"` directory.
-Download the pre-trained Pix2Pix model we provide for mask completion [here](https://drive.google.com/file/d/1U-hanxKcG-chfUzxQV3G_Q7IBbNlHga3/view?usp=sharing) and place it in the `"PIX2PIX/log"` directory.
+Download the pre-trained Pix2Pix model we provide for mask completion from our [google drive link](https://drive.google.com/file/d/1U-hanxKcG-chfUzxQV3G_Q7IBbNlHga3/view?usp=sharing) and place it in the `"PIX2PIX/log"` directory.

 ### 2. Running the Code: